mykhailo-ivankiv/star-wars/README.md

     });
 ```

-if you have any question feel free to contact us.
+If you have any question feel free to contact us.

-good luck.
+Good luck!